david-programs/thrive-ruby/README.md

 # thrive-ruby

 ### Installation
-This program uses 'json' and 'optparse' gems which should be present on most ruby distributions.
-You can ensure it's there by running the following command:
+This program use standard libraries that are default in most ruby distributions.
+You can ensure dependencieis are installed by running the following command:

 ```
 bundle install